 Early school closures have affected the education of all students.
 At the same time, even adults have been forced to stay indoors or work from home.
 This has led to a double whammy of sorts for parents.
-One, they have to deal with children’s emotional and helping kids with online learning, and secondly deal with their own professional and personal issues.
+One, they have to deal with children’s emotions and helping kids with online learning, and secondly, deal with their own professional and personal issues.

 Robert Jenkins, the UNICEF Global Chief of Education has come out with five simple tips to help parents keep their children indulge in home learning and learn from during the quarantine period.

 Plan A Routine Together for Online Learning

 Parents must come up with a schedule that blends activities like learning, writing, reading, and playing.
 He says parents must use everyday activities as learning opportunities for children.
 He also says parents must be flexible and provide their children with newer activities if they don’t like some activity.
 UNICEF for every child has its concern and right now the major concern is of their education.

 Parents must encourage their children to ask a question and never shy away from answering them.
 In this way, they will be helping kids with online learning.
 Children may feel stressed and may show it in different ways, so parents must be patient and understanding.

 He has urged parents to find out how much their children already know and follow their lead.
 “Discuss good hygiene practices.
 You can use everyday moments to reinforce the importance of things like regular and thorough handwashing.
 Make sure you are in a safe environment and allow your child to talk freely.
 Drawing, stories, and other activities may help to open a discussion,” Jenkins says.

 Parents must be willing to listen and assure their children that it’s natural to feel scared in these testing times and that things will be all right in a few days.